 Air pollution is a very real problem in the UK; it only took five days for Brixton Road in London to break its NO2 (nitrogen dioxide) limit for the entire of 2017.

 While the precise number of fatalities from air pollution is a very difficult figure to pin down (although estimates range up to 40,000 deaths per year in the UK), what we do know is that high-pollution days coincide with a higher rate of hospital admissions and premature death.

 What might surprise you is that our unique testing has revealed there is no strong link between the level of emissions your car creates and its MPG (fuel economy).
 We’ve even found hybrids that produce high levels of toxic emissions.

 Which? is taking a stance against high-polluting cars.
 Any vehicle that produces a lot of toxic emissions in our tests can't be a Best Buy.
-Find a car you can love by heading for our best cars.
+Find a motor vehicle you love by heading to our round-up of the best cars.

 Diesel cars are very much in the spotlight for the emissions they produce, namely NO2 – nitrogen dioxide.
 NO2 is toxic to humans, and one of the gasses within NOx (oxides of nitrogen).

 Nitrogen dioxide, one of the NOx gases, is thought to inflame your airways.
 It has been linked to increased hospital admissions and premature death.

 All cars have to adhere to exactly the same emission limits, regardless of size or shape.
 So you might expect all diesel cars to be as bad each other – but our tests show huge differences between different brands of cars.